mayankk2308/purge-nvda/README.md

 Uninstalls any applied modifications made using the script or binary.
 This will not uninstall the script/binary itself.

 #### 6. Command-Line Shortcuts (`-shortcuts`)
-Prints a list of single-letter options that may be passed to the script or binary to completely forgo the command-line user interface and directly perform actions.
+Prints a list of command line options that may be passed to the script or binary to completely forgo the command-line user interface and directly perform actions.

 #### 7. Script Version (`-version`)
 Prints the version of the script/binary.